DarkFighterLuke/PS3AnalogSticks/README.md

 <img src="https://github.com/DarkFighterLuke/PS3AnalogSticks/blob/master/images/joypad.png?raw=true" alt="whole joypad" title="Whole PS3 analog stick" height=250>

-A fully customizable analog stick for PS3 and other consoles made with OpenSCAD.
+<p>A fully customizable analog stick for PS3 and other consoles made with OpenSCAD.</p>
+<p>Like it on Thingiverse: https://www.thingiverse.com/thing:6180849.</p>

 ## Description
 This is a fully customizable analog stick mainly designed for PS3, but easily adaptable to other similar console joysticks thanks to its parameterizability and modularity.<br>